Letters of Recommendation and Letters of Support

-A: For Cycle 3, selection notifications will be sent in late November 2019.
+A: For Cycle 3, the deadline to submit project requests and scholar applications is July 31, 2019.
+Selection notifications will be sent in late November 2019.
 Fellowships can begin as early as January 15, 2020 and must be completed by January 20, 2021.
-For Cycle 4, selection notifications will be sent in late April 2020.
-Fellowships can begin as early as June 2020.
+Cycle 4 is anticipated for 2020.

 Q: Does the host institution have to have a doctoral or master’s program with a thesis option, or can you apply to an institution that only has undergraduate programs?